menu

 Overview

 Hillsdale is a very small town located in the state of New York.
 With a population of 1,827 people and just one neighborhood, Hillsdale is the 625th largest community in New York.
-Hillsdale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Hillsdale was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hillsdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hillsdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hillsdale is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Hillsdale who work in office and administrative support (17.18%), management occupations (13.17%), and sales jobs (9.88%).

 Setting & Lifestyle